-The term of our patents depends upon the laws of the countries in which they are obtained and commonly ends 20 years from the earliest date of filing of a non-provisional patent application.
+20 years from the earliest date of filing of a non-provisional patent application.
 A provisional patent application is not eligible to become an issued patent until, among other things, we file a non-provisional patent application within 12 months of the filing date of the provisional patent application.
 If we do not timely file non-provisional patent applications, we may lose our priority date with respect to our provisional patent applications and any patent protection on the inventions disclosed in our provisional patent applications.
-In the United States, patent term adjustments may be available depending upon the time the United States Patent and Trademark Office takes to examine and eventually issue a patent.
+In the United States, patent term adjustments may be available depending upon the time the United States Patent and Trademark Office takes to examine and eventually issue a patent, and the patent term may be shorter than 20 years if the patent application claims the priority of an earlier application.
 The protection of patents may vary on a country-by-country and claim-by-claim basis, which can vary the scope of protection afforded by such patents.
-In addition, we must generally pay fees to maintain our patents annually or at other specified intervals or risk the patent lapsing.
+In addition, we must generally pay fees to maintain our patents annually or at other specified intervals, or risk the patent lapsing.
 We cannot provide any assurance that any of our current or future owned or licensed patent applications will result in the issuance of patents, or that any of our current or future owned or licensed issued patents will effectively protect any of our products or technology or prevent others from commercializing competitive products or technology.